ClementTariel/parcourspe-app/README.md

 From this data a model is computed which gives a predicted date of admission.

 At first the project was supposed to have both a backend and a frontend but I had some issues with the harware used to host the backend.
+Now there is only the frontend left so all the code is run directly on your computer.

 Anyways, I had not implemented yet the finetuning of the predictions (that would be done by regrouping for each establishement the data of every user ranked there) so it does not change much.